statgen/demuxlet/README.md

 # demuxlet
 Genetic multiplexing of barcoded single cell RNA-seq

+### Citation

+Demuxlet has been published: https://www.nature.com/articles/nbt.4042

+If you find it useful, please cite: Kang et al., Nature Biotechnology 2017.

+### Tips for running

+* Set `--alpha 0 --alpha 0.5`, which assumes the expected proportion of 50% genetic mixture from two individuals, to get better estimates of doublets.
+* Set `--group-list` to a list of barcodes (i.e. barcodes.tsv from 10X) to speed things up and only get demultiplexing for cells called by other methods
+* To reproduce the results presented in Figure 2 of the demuxlet paper, please go to: https://github.com/yelabucsf/demuxlet_paper_code/tree/master/fig2 to download the vcf and the outputs of demuxlet.

 ### Introduction

 **_demuxlet_** is a software tool to deconvolute sample identity and identify multiplets when multiple samples are pooled by barcoded single cell sequencing.